demisto/content/Packs/CiscoEmailSecurity/Integrations/CiscoEmailSecurity/README.md

 ### cisco-email-security-spam-quarantine-message-details-get
 ***
-Cisco Email Security get details for quarantine message
+Retrieves details for a quarantined message.

 #### Base Command